IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 }
 ```

-We can look at these methods in detail a bit later.
-The important part is that we have `IPFSData` that gets set when constructed.
+We can look at these methods in detail a bit later (section 11).
+The important part is that we have `IPFSData` that gets set when constructed, identical to the Market contract.

 Let's add some markup - the form first: